mit-cml/yrtoolkit/AI/tutorials/alexa-helloworld.md

 ![Switch to Test tab](../images/alexa-helloworld/test_tab.png){:.enlargeImage}

 Now, you should be in the Test screen for your custom Alexa Skill.
-The screen should look like the following.
+The screen should look something like the following.

 ![Amazon Alexa Test tab](../images/alexa-helloworld/test_tab2.png){:.enlargeImage}